-We found it interesting that the Christians came and chiselled off the faces of the Egyptian gods, and then made an area of worship where in several places they chiselled a Coptic Cross into the stonework.
+We found it interesting that the Christians came and chiseled off the faces of the Egyptian gods, and then made an area of worship wherein several places they chiseled a Coptic Cross into the stonework.

 Now is a great time to visit as there are so few tourists and you almost get places to yourself.

 After a leisurely time here we motored back to where the bus was, and then drove to Aswan and it was time to visit the Souks / Market at sunset.

 Again our expert Egyptologist and guide Waleed helped us and told us what to buy that was good in the market area, and what to avoid, and even how much to barter the price for.
 Pashmina scarves and spices are the main things here that are recommended.

 Next up was a lovely boat ride to dinner at a traditional Nubian Restaurant on the River Nile, and they had amazing fresh juices too.
 Completely contented, we took a boat back and it was time to hit the pillow for most.

 We sat out on our balcony and enjoyed our nice welcome platter of fruit that was in our room thanks to the hotel management and felt the gentle breeze waft towards us from the Nile River.